- Role-based, attribute-based, & just-in-time access to infrastructure

 First reason: Legal Requirements

-Some regulated environments requires that access and action on a database be tracked.
+Some regulated environments require that access and action on a database be tracked.

 “Persons and entities should take reasonable steps to ensure that individually identifiable health information is complete, accurate, and up-to-date to the extent necessary for the person’s or entity’s intended purposes and has not been altered or destroyed in an unauthorized manner.”

-In this day and age, it’s critical to trust, but verify.
+In this day and age, it’s critical to trust but verify.
 That requires forensic evidence.
 If someone claims their data has been improperly accessed or tampered with, you need a proper log management solution to prove their claim is false.
-To do that, it’s essential that your system logs every action, not just the security logs.
+To do that, your system must log every action, not just the security logs.
 For example, application logs and operating system logs may contain security-related information as well as log messages about events that may not initially appear security related.
-It's important that the potential value of different sources and log events are considered.
-Furthermore, it’s not sufficient that log entries demonstrate:
+The potential value of different sources and log events must be considered.
+Furthermore, it’s not sufficient that log entries demonstrate the following:

 - only these staff had sessions on a given day

-- these commands were executed, but by a shared credential so no clear authorship
+- these commands were executed but by a shared credential, so there is no clear authorship

-Your log management set up needs to provide for all three in order to answer who did what, where and when.
+Your log management setup needs to provide for all three to answer who did what, where, and when.